 In most cases, railroad employees are covered by an insurance policy negotiated by their railroad union which covers them whether they are injured off or on-the-job.
 Workers’ compensation laws do not apply.
 The railroader may be given the choice between a Health Management Organization (HMO), a Primary Physician Organization (PPO) or a private hospital association plan.
 Generally speaking HMO’s, as well as private hospital associations, provide medical services with less out of pocket expenses and no lifetime caps as long as you treat with the doctors and medical facilities listed on their plans.
 Conversely, PPO’s offer the choice of doctors and facilities, but with deductibles, percentage pays, and a lifetime cap.
 Though we cannot recommend one health plan over another, it is important that you consider how the various plans might impact you in the event you are injured at work.

-Typically, following a work injury a claim agent will contact you and assure you that the railroad ‘will take care of all of your medical expenses.’
+Typically, an insurance claim agent will contact you and assure you that the railroad will take care of all of your medical expenses following a railroad work injury.
 The railroad does not pay your medical bills.
-The insurance policy negotiated by your railroad union pays the medical bills.
+The FELA insurance policy negotiated by your railroad union pays the medical bills.

 A case manager, who is an agent of the railroad, may be assigned to your case for the alleged purpose of reducing your anxiety concerning medical treatment, reducing your recovery time, and coordinating your various medical needs.
 But, the case manager’s, who coordinate with the claim agent, real purpose is to steer your medical treatment in a way that reduces your claim against the railroad.
 The claim agent and / or case manager may even recommend that you seek treatment from a specific doctor or medical facility.
 Whenever possible the railroad will have your medical treatment paid by your personal medical insurance carrier.
 Always remember, it’s your insurance paying the bills.